khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 - tabs
 ---

 Accordions are used to group similar content and hide or show it depending on user need or preference.
-Accordions give users more granular control over the interface and help them digest content in stages, rather than all at once.
+Accordions give users more granular control over the interface and help digest content in stages, rather than all at once.

 ## Usage